-Aim of the present report is the assessment of the added benefit of baricitinib in comparison with the appropriate comparator therapy (ACT) in children and adolescents aged 2 years and older with active polyarticular juvenile idiopathic arthritis (rheumatoid factor positive [RF+] or negative [RF-] polyarthritis and extended oligoarthritis) who have had an inadequate response or intolerance to one or more conventional synthetic or biologic disease-modifying antirheumatic drugs (DMARDs).
+Aim of the present report is the assessment of the added benefit of baricitinib in comparison with the appropriate comparator therapy (ACT) in children and adolescents aged 2 years and older with active juvenile psoriatic arthritis who have had an inadequate response or intolerance to one or more conventional synthetic or biologic disease-modifying antirheumatic drugs (DMARDs).
 Baricitinib may be used as monotherapy or in combination with methotrexate (MTX).

-The research questions shown in Table 2 result from the ACT specified by the G-BA.
+The research question presented in Table 2 is derived from the ACT specified by the G-BA.